Aerial view of lakefront homes and lakes in Windermere Florida

 Windermere is located in southwest Orange County, which gives residents convenient access to the Disney-area corridors.
 Walt Disney World, Lake Buena Vista, the attractions along International Drive, and the Golden Oak community are all accessible from Windermere without a long commute.

 For buyers who work in the hospitality or entertainment industries, or for families who want to be close to the parks without living on top of them, Windermere offers a strong balance.
-You are close enough that a spontaneous evening at Disney is realistic.
-You are far enough away that you never feel like you live in a tourist zone.
+You're close enough that a spontaneous evening at Disney is realistic.
+You're far enough away that you never feel like you live in a tourist zone.

 Some buyers specifically choose Windermere because they want the proximity to Disney without the density, traffic, and commercial development that comes with living directly in the tourist corridor.
 Windermere gives them that separation.